How to Become a Counselor in Idaho

 • Licensed Clinical Professional Counselor: After completing of 2000 hours of supervised post-graduate practice

 The premier professional organization for Registered Counselor Interns, LPCs, and LCPCs is the Idaho Counseling Association, whose mission is “to enhance human development throughout the lifespan and to promote the counseling and human development profession.”
-Licensure for counselors in Idaho is managed by the state Licensing Board of Professional Counselors and Marriage and Family Therapists, a division of the Idaho Bureau of Occupational and Professional Licenses.
+Licensure for counselors in Idaho is managed by the state Board of Professional Counselors and Marriage and Family Therapists, a division of the Idaho Division of Occupational and Professional Licenses.

-Sponsored Online Counseling Programs
+Sponsored Online Counseling Programs Now Enrolling in Idaho

 Northwestern University